TABLE OF CONTENTS

 Medical Marijuana University

-If you’re interested in learning more about cannabis medicine, cultivation, and other key aspects, sign up for Cannabis Training University’s certification program today.
+If you’re interested in learning more about cannabis medicine, cultivation, and other key aspects, sign up for Cannabis Training University’s certification programs today.
 Learn more about cannabis as a medicine.
 Hear from cannabis doctors on the latest marijuana as medicine news and studies.

 Learn how to invest in the cannabis industry.
 Start a marijuana business with online cannabis training from the medical marijuana college, CTU.